crbergner/PHYS4130-S26/Michael/writeup.md

 ## Timekeeping

-I would estimate I spent around three to 10 hours on this.
+I would estimate I spent around 10 hours on this.
 About 3 for the code and 7 for the report.

 ## Languages, Libraries, Lessons Learned